leoluk/estats/README.md

 be straight-forward with modern meters - most have infrared interfaces - but unfortunately, the only input I have in this case is an analog, low-resolution wireless camera attached to a random Chinese video server.
-To make things worse, the wireless connection is noisy and the image is distorted most of the time.
+To make things worse, the wireless connection is noisy and the image is distorted.

 After a few hours of fiddling, I ended up with this ~~atrocity~~ surprisingly functional hack.
 It was really fun figuring this out and I'm documenting it here